4wayhandshake/4wayhandshake.github.io/content/walkthrough/sau.md

 ![ssrf attempt 4](ssrf%20attempt%204.png)

 Oh, I see: First of all, it's posting to `/login`.
 Also, there's a hash with a nonce.
 Thankfully, since it's only the password field that isn't present in the request, there's a good chance that  the hash was only taken for the password.
-If this is true, sending the same hash every time should be fine, as long as the server isn't actually checking for a unique nonce :eyes:...
+If this is true, sending the same hash every time should be fine, as long as the server isn't actually checking for a unique nonce 👀...
 Also, it probably makes sense to URL-encode the whole command.

-> :scream: I also realized that I forgot to include backticks in the command!
+> 😱 I also realized that I forgot to include backticks in the command!
 No wonder nothing was running.
 I'm not sure if adding the nonce/hash was useful, but the rest of the modifications seemed to work.

 To accommodate these discoveries, I modified the script into the following **<u>final</u>** version: